CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/REPRODUCIBILITY.md

 4. PepSySco inference itself was performed through the external PepSySco web service; the exact production result is preserved at `artifacts/pepsysco/result.csv`.
 5. External AMP databases that are not redistributed must be obtained separately as documented in `data/README.md`.
 6. RapidFuzz near-match similarity is a project diagnostic, not the official Challenge novelty implementation.
-7. The Step 12 internal Top100 diversity pruning is distinct from the organizer's final official known-reference compliance check.
+7. The Step 12 internal Top100 diversity pruning is distinct from the organizer's official known-reference compliance check.
 8. The scripts under `scripts/pipeline/` provide repository-side executable implementations or wrappers for the documented analysis stages; component-specific dependencies and external services remain documented separately.
-9. Competition-specific single-command packaging is a release-engineering layer and should not be confused with the scientific multi-environment workflow documented here.
+9. Final-selection state required for exact challenge-output reconstruction is preserved under `artifacts/final_selection/`.
+10. `uv run generate` reconstructs the exact submitted FASTA files from those preserved final-selection artifacts and does not represent a single-environment rerun of the full scientific workflow.
+11. The deterministic reconstruction reproduces the original `generate/library.fasta` and `generate/top.fasta` byte-for-byte, including the recorded SHA-256 values.
+12. The current packaging passed the official AMP Challenge repository verifier in a clean staged clone, including installation, generation, library validation, Top-100 validation, reference overlap/similarity checks, and reproducibility rerun.
+13. The official verifier should be rerun once more against the final public repository state immediately before submission.